openkfw/TruBudget/docs/developer/architecture/0004-resource-level-lifetime.md

 D[Resource closed]
 ```

 Re-Opening is not supported; it could be discussed as long as the parent is still open (hierarchy must hold).
-Different usage-scenarios are acommodated via _manual_ steps.
+Different usage-scenarios are accommodated via _manual_ steps.

 #### Example: 4-Eyes Principle